fdcp/LLaVA-OneVision-1.5/README.md

 You have two options to get started with LLaVA-OneVision-1.5-stage-0:

-#### Option 1: Download pre-trained model from HuggingFace
+#### Option 1: Download pre-trained model from Hugging Face
-Download our `LLaVA-OneVision-1.5-4B-stage0` model directly from [HuggingFace](https://huggingface.co/lmms-lab/LLaVA-OneVision-1.5-4B-stage0).
+Download our `LLaVA-OneVision-1.5-4B-stage0` model directly from [Hugging Face](https://huggingface.co/lmms-lab/LLaVA-OneVision-1.5-4B-stage0).

 #### Option 2: Merge initial weights yourself
 Alternatively, you can merge the initial weights from the original ViT and LLM: